magalhaesluizaugusto/starter-academic-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Phd Candidate at Universidade Catolica de Brasilia and Visiting Fellow at Instituo de Pesquisa Economica Aplicada
+role: Phd Candidate at Universidade Catolica de Brasilia and Visiting Fellow at Instituto de Pesquisa Economica Aplicada

 # Organizations/Affiliations to show in About widget
 organizations: